ofalltrades/todo-app-react/README.md

 - Adding todo: type in input field and either click the `+` button or press enter to create a new event
 - Striking todo: click text of a todo item
-- Delete todo: click red `-` button to the right of todo item
+- Delete todo: click red `x` button to the right of todo item